-Mr. Garofalo has worked in various leadership capacities in the natural resources sector over the last 30 years.
+Mr. Garofalo has worked in various leadership capacities in the natural resources sector over the last 35 years.
 Prior to joining the Company, he served as President, Chief Executive Officer and a director of Goldcorp Inc., and as President, Chief Executive Officer and a director of Hudbay Minerals Inc., where he presided over that company's emergence as a leading metals producer.
-Previously, Mr. Garofalo held various senior executive positions with mining companies, including Senior Vice President, Finance and Chief Financial Officer and a director of Agnico Eagle from 1998 to 2010 and as treasurer and other various finance roles with Inmet Mining Corporation from 1990 to 1998.
+Previously, Mr. Garofalo held various senior executive positions with mining companies, including Senior Vice President, Finance and Chief Financial Officer and a director of Agnico Eagle and as treasurer and other various finance roles with Inmet Mining Corporation.
 Mr. Garofalo was named "Mining Person of the Year" by The Northern Miner in 2012 and Canada's "Chief Financial Officer of the Year" by Financial Executives International Canada in 2009.
 Mr. Garofalo holds a Bachelor of Commerce from the University of Toronto and is a Fellow of the Chartered Professional Accountants in British Columbia, Canada and a Certified Director of the Institute of Corporate Directors.
-He also serves as a volunteer on the boards of directors of the Vancouver Board of Trade and the Vancouver Symphony Orchestra.
+He also serves as a volunteer Chair of the Board of Directors of the Vancouver Symphony Orchestra and as a member of the Board of Trustees of the Arts Umbrella Foundation and the Vancouver Symphony Foundation.

 Chairman, Chief Executive Officer, President and a director of Gold Royalty Corp. since August 2020.
-President, Chief Executive Officer and a director of Goldcorp Inc., a gold production company headquartered in Vancouver, from January 2016 until its sale to Newmont in April 2019.